 Since the highly disputed election last June scores have been imprisoned, beaten, raped, forced to take part in sham exhibitions of ‘justice’, and so far, two have been officially executed.
-Iran at the moment sits waiting to hear of the fate of nine other protesters said to be headed for the gallows “soon” with little optimism that their death sentences will be successfully appealed.

 Talk about the ultimate in terms of warnings that dissension will not be tolerated.
 It seems those who successfully protested against the Shah in the 1970s and who now sit comfortably within the lofty heights of the Islamic Republic have a new interpretation of Shar’ia enabling them to label those who protest now as enemies of God.
 How convenient.